jgmalcolm/jgmalcolm.github.io/cv.md

    symptomatic cavernous malformations: imaging and clinical outcomes at one year." *In preparation*

+1. KE Malcolm, JG Malcolm, DT Wu, KA Spainhour, KP Race.
+"Cops and Docs: Can police force a physician to take blood or urine from a non-consenting suspect?" *In preparation*

 1. Malcolm, Malcolm.
 "Retroperitoneal heterotopic ossification following anterior lumbar interbody fusion with bone morphogenic protein." *In preparation*